Bluh7/google-homepage-clone/README.md

 # Google Homepage Clone
-Project i had to do as a project at my uni
+Project i had to do for my uni